awsdocs/aws-codedeploy-user-guide/doc_source/primary-components.md

 + **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
 You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
 + **All\-at\-once**: All traffic is shifted from the original Lambda function to the updated Lambda function version all at once\.

 **Deployment group**: A set of individual instances\.
 A deployment group contains individually tagged instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both\.
 For information about Amazon EC2 instance tags, see [Working with Tags Using the Console](https://docs.aws.amazon.com//AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console)\.
-For information about on\-premises instances, see [Working with On\-Premises Instances for AWS CodeDeploy](instances-on-premises.md)\.
-For information about Amazon EC2 Auto Scaling, see [Integrating AWS CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.
+For information about on\-premises instances, see [Working with On\-Premises Instances for CodeDeploy](instances-on-premises.md)\.
+For information about Amazon EC2 Auto Scaling, see [Integrating CodeDeploy with Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md)\.

 **Deployment type**: The method used to make the latest application revision available on instances in a deployment group\.
 + **In\-place deployment**: The application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
 You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete\.
 Only deployments that use the EC2/On\-Premises compute platform can use in\-place deployments\.
 For more information about in\-place deployments, see [Overview of an In\-Place Deployment](welcome.md#welcome-deployment-overview-in-place)\.